Construction Partners Stock Jumps 12% on Analyst Upgrade, But 34x Earnings Says Caution

 Bottom Line

 Watch backlog growth in the next earnings report.
 If Nashville is adding contracts, the premium holds.
-If it's not, gravity wins.
+If not, gravity wins.

 For a full financial breakdown of Construction Partners, generate a free Basis Report on ROAD.